fstwn/moodlesheet/README.md

-# Compiling B322 moodle image galleries to contact sheet images
+# Compiling moodle portfolios to contact sheet images

 ## About